Spiritual Kung Fu

-Spiritual Kung Fu (拳精) (Quan Jing) is a 1978 Hong Kong action martial arts film directed and produced by Lo Wei, and starring Jackie Chan and James Tien.
-The film also features Yuen Biao as one of the Master of the Five Fists martial arts.
-Chan was also the film's stunt co-ordinator.
-It was also known in some other dubbed language releases as Karate Ghostbuster.
+Spiritual Kung Fu (拳精) (Quan Jing) is a 1978 Hong Kong martial arts comedy film directed and produced by Lo Wei.
+The film stars Jackie Chan, James Tien, and Dean Shek.
+The film features Yuen Biao as one of the Master of the Five Fists martial arts, and Chan was also the film's stunt co-ordinator.
+The film was also known in some other dubbed language releases as Karate Ghostbuster.

 Plot synopsis

-Yi-Lang (Jackie Chan) is a smart-alec martial arts student at a Shaolin Temple.
+Yi-lang (Jackie Chan) is a smart-alec martial arts student at a Shaolin Temple.
 An anonymous thief steals a book from the library which teaches a potentially fatal style of Kung Fu.
-Yi-Lang, along with a group of five other monks, is punished for not stopping the thief, but his bravery leads to him signing up to defend a supposedly haunted portion of the school.
+Yi-lang, along with a group of five other monks, is punished for not stopping the thief, but his bravery leads to him signing up to defend a supposedly haunted portion of the school.

-Upon discovering the ghosts, who are masters of a supposedly lost style of fighting known as The "Five Style Fists", Yi-Lang offers himself as a student, masters the form and uses it to progress quickly through the ranks of the school.
-In order to defend the school against the very thief who stole the book from its library, Yi-Lang demonstrates his new style and defeats the invading troupe, with a little help from his five spiritual masters.
+Upon discovering the ghosts, who are masters of a supposedly lost style of fighting known as The "Five Style Fists", Yi-lang offers himself as a student, masters the form and uses it to progress quickly through the ranks of the school.
+In order to defend the school against the very thief who stole the book from its library, Yi-lang demonstrates his new style and defeats the invading troupe, with a little help from his five spiritual masters.